Wolfgang Smith and John Taylor

 In terms of an integral ontology it can even be said quite rigorously that VC—literally “the causality of wholeness”—constitutes the primary causation, which is itself the cause of the horizontal modes, and as such has power to override them.13The Vertical Ascent, op. cit., ch.
 9. And this is what happens—and must happen—in the process of quantum measurement: that is what Smith established “abstractly” in The Quantum Enigma, and what we have here corroborated, based upon recent discoveries in the physics of the subcorporeal.

 We are referring to the recognition of the so-called heat bath as the definitive structure of the subcorporeal realm which enables us to understand the measuring scenario in a far more concrete and detailed manner.
 One sees that the ontological cut separating the corporeal from the physical has its analogue in the physics of the subcorporeal, where it manifests conceptually as a “cut” within the heat bath itself.
 This theoretic discontinuity is of course invisible to physics, the empirical fact being that “below” this demarcation quantum theory applies, whereas “above” a radically different physics comes into play.

-John Taylor hails from a family rich in physicists, and is currently studying at University College London.
+John Taylor hails from a family rich in physicists, and is a graduate student at the London School of Economics.